gogameguru/glift-go-game/readme.txt

 == Changelog ==

 = 0.3.6 =
-* Fix - Upgrade to Glift 0.17.7 -- Makes the SGF parser more leniant to invalid SGF properties.
+* Fix - Upgrade to Glift 0.17.7 -- Makes the SGF parser more lenient to invalid SGF properties.

 = 0.3.5 =